 ESPConnect is an advanced tool for managing ESP family microcontrollers without having to install desktop applications.
 It allows you to read and upload the contents of the chip's Flash memory.
-It allows you to view detailed device information such as chip family, MAC, flash size and timing.
+It allows you to view detailed device information such as chip family, MAC, Flash size and clocking.
 It also has an extensive file system manager (SPIFFS, LittleFS and FATFS) with file viewing, writing and reading.
-ESPConnect offers a graphical representation of the layout of flash partitions and tools to back them up or restore them.
+ESPConnect offers a graphical representation of the Flash partition layout and tools for backing up or restoring them.

 Let's test this tool with ESP32-S3-Touch-LCD-4.3 .

 Connect the board to the computer, open the tool window .
-The serial port is selected:
+The serial port is selected.
+You don't need to load anything on the ESP32 - the program shown reads everything from outside via the virtual serial port.
+This works analogously to esptool.

-In the partitions tab we have partitions from the flash format:
+In the Partitions tab we have the partitions from the Flash format:

 SPIFFS allows you to manage the file system on your device.
-The whole idea is that we have to back up all the memory first, so we are unlikely to lose anything, even if we mess up something.
+The whole idea is that we have to back up all the memory first, so we are unlikely to lose anything, even if we mess something up.

 In Flash Tools we have the usual firmware write and read operations: